Adroiti/docs-for-code-review-tools/Cppcheck/unsignedLessThanZero.md

 ## Description

-The unsigned variable `varname` will never be negative so it is either pointless or an error to check if it is.
+The unsigned variable will never be negative so it is either pointless or an error to check if it is.

 ## Further Reading